in his pajamas, Tony finished brushing his teeth, then slid into

 could only guess that it was hours, since the concept of

-time was surprisingly foreign to him by this point.
+time was all but completely meaningless to him by this point.

 As far as